- Financial Aid Eligible

 - Finish both degrees sequentially in as few as 28 months

 - The MSHS in MDS is normally a 35 credit hour program.
-However, students take nine graduate-level credits while completing the BSHS portion of the program and at the undergraduate credit hour rate
+However, students take six graduate-level credits while completing the BSHS portion of the program and at the undergraduate credit hour rate

 - Prepare to sit for the ASCP Medical Laboratory Scientist (MLS) board certification exam